Are students from colleges and universities other than the University of Washington eligible to apply?

 I am an incoming or prospective university student, a recent graduate, or a student at a data science boot camp.
 Am I eligible to apply?

 Unfortunately you are not eligible to apply.
-Only current students at degree-granting colleges or universities who are enrolled through spring 2019 (including spring graduates) may apply.
+Only current students at degree-granting colleges or universities may apply.
+You must be enrolled in a degree-granting program in the Spring 2022 term in order to be eligible to apply.

 You are, however, eligible to apply as a project lead, if you have a project you would like to propose for the program.
 Please see our Call for Proposals for further information.